 Possibly Effective for

-- Alcohol dependence and withdrawal.
+- Alcohol use disorder.
 Taking GHB seems to reduce symptoms of alcohol withdrawal and prevent relapse in people who already completed detox.

-- Opioid withdrawal.
+- Withdrawal from heroin, morphine, and other opioid drugs.
 Taking GHB seems to reduce withdrawal symptoms in heroin addicts and methadone-maintained addicts.

 Insufficient Evidence for